marykdb/maryk/core/documentation/datamodel.md

 To ensure efficient data transport and storage, each property in a DataModel must have both a name and a unique integer index.
 The index is used to identify the property and must remain unchanged throughout the lifetime of the application.
-This index eliminates the need for reflection in code implementation.
+This index eliminates the need for reflection in code implementation which means everything can run fast.

 ### Example of a DataModel representing a Person in name and date of birth